 Native Americans have been vilified, cheated, brutalized and ignored by mainstream American society.
 During a road trip through the Southwest, it seemed as if their situation has worsened in this country.
-The lies and propaganda against Native Americans int he news media and entertainment industry is disappointing.
+The lies and propaganda against Native Americans by the news media and entertainment industry is disappointing.
 The way America abuses Native Americans is a reflection of the corruption of American society.
-SW News Herald August 3, 2017

 By Ray Hanania

 Published in the Southwest News Newspaper Group August 3, 2017

 As I ended a road trip to America’s majestic Southwest, I came away with some unexpected feelings, including some I already believed and others that were surprising.

 I flew to Las Vegas then drove back through Nevada, Arizona, Utah, Colorado and Wyoming before entering the far less visually exciting “Great Plaines” of Nebraska, Iowa and Illinois.

 I was surprised at how it seemed that there were so many more foreigners enjoying the tourist sites rather than Americans themselves.